-The Court is authorized seven judges, one of whom serves as Chief Judge.
-The judges are appointed by the President, "by and with the Advice and Consent of the Senate," for fifteenyear terms.
-Congress recently reauthorized two additional judgeships on a temporary basis per Pub.
-L. 114-315.
+The Court has a permanent authorization for seven judges, one of whom serves as Chief Judge, and a temporary authorization for two additional judgeships.
+With the appointment of two judges to the Court in 2020, the Court currently has nine judges in active service.
+The judges are appointed by the President, "by and with the Advice and Consent of the Senate," for fifteen-year terms.
 Each judge has a staff of four law clerks and one administrative assistant.
 The Chief Judge has additional support staff because of his administrative duties.
-Court support staff includes (1) a Clerk of the Court to manage Court support operations under the supervision of the Chief Judge, (2) a Public Office that manages the Court's docket through the Case Management/Electronic Case Filing (CM/ECF) program, (3) a Central Legal Staff responsible for facilitating case resolution through a conferencing process in all represented cases and screening cases as needed, (4) an Information Technology Office that manages all IT networks and resources, provides direct support to personnel, and hosts the Court's CM/ECF program, (5) an Administrative Office that provides personnel, procurement, and facilities management functions, and (6) a Budget and Finance Office responsible for financial management.
+Court support staff includes (1) a Clerk of the Court to manage Court support operations under the supervision of the Chief Judge, (2) a Public Office that manages the Court's docket through the Case Management/Electronic Case Filing (CM/ECF) program, (3) a Central Legal Staff responsible for facilitating case resolution through a conferencing process in all represented cases and screening cases as needed, (4) an Information Technology Office that manages all IT networks and resources, provides direct support to personnel, and hosts the Court's CM/ECF program, (5) an Administrative Office that provides personnel, procurement, and facilities management.